txt/ase23/docs/intro.md

 Exploring questions like "what leads to false alarms for women" is not a question for engineers.
 That is someone else's problem.

 - Maybe not.
-[Nobel'77](
+[Nobel'77(xxxx

 ## Answer2: Time to act!
 The house is on fire!

 This is absolutely everybody's  problem.
 All hands on deck.
-There is some bad sh*t going doing.
+There is some bad sh*t going down.

-- Automatic Recidivism models are more likely to [falsely label black defendants as future criminals](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) at twice the rate as white defendants.
+- Automatic recidivism models are more likely to [falsely label black defendants as future criminals](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) at twice the rate as white defendants.
 - Widely-used facial recognition software that predicts characteristics, such as gender and age, has a